MinchinWeb/seafoam/README.rst

   pip install seafoam

-Alternatively, you can force the installation of ``lxml``, which is a HTML parser that is often faster than the default, and will be used in installed:
+Alternatively, you can force the installation of ``lxml``, which is a HTML parser that is often faster than the default, and will be used if installed:

 .. code-block:: sh